moeamadou753/leetcode/group-the-people/README.md

 ## 💬 Approach
 My initial approach was very basic.
 I first cleaned the array into a dictionary where the keys were group sizes and the values were a list of IDs with that group size.
 I then iterated through those lists to create my groups and appended to the final solution after each grouping.

+## 🤓 Learnings
 I came across another approach that turned my ~20 line code to 3 lines using `collections.defaultdict(type)` -- a python data structure that essentially gets rid of key errors.
 Whenever accessing the element k in the dictionary, it assumes that the value is of type `type` and generates the empty state of this key and value.

-## 🤓 Learnings
+I will remember to try and implement array slicing wherever it makes sense, as it can lead to the simplification of a lot of code.